The Influence of China and Russia in Central Asia

 I believe that once the United States withdraws in 2014 we will see more overt signs of Russo-Chinese rivalry in the region.
 At the global level, Russia and China compete against the United States and its interests, values, and policies.
 At the regional level, Russia is trying to figure out how to hedge against Chinese superiority, not just in Central Asia but in Southeast and Northeast Asia as well.
 The United States talks about a new silk road, but it has yet to articulate a clear strategy for Central Asia once it pulls out of Afghanistan.
 Funding is going to be cut or already has been cut, and the bureaucracy that administers U.S. policy toward the region lacks imagination.
 The silk road is thus still more aspiration than actual reality.
 The president has never said a word in public about it, and I don’t think it fools anybody on the ground.
 There are all these projects the United States is supposedly supporting, but if you look closely into what is going on, it is more rhetoric than reality.

 If the United States thinks Central Asia is important or even vital to U.S. national interests, Washington will need to invest a boatload more money into the region.
 Not only that, but it needs to exercise real leadership, capability, and power.
 Washington says that it takes Central Asia seriously, but the facts suggest otherwise.
 What the United States is really looking for is to get out of Afghanistan as quickly as possible.
 The main interest in that area is military in nature, while the real problems are economic and political, and the United States is not going to be able to address them.

-Zara Rabinovitch is a Publications Intern at NBR.
+This interview was conducted by Zara Rabinovitch, a Publications Intern at NBR.